-With origins dating as far back as World War 1, the famous German Army Kar 98k ("Kar" the abbreviation of "karabiner" translating to "carbine") was a direct descendant of the Mauser Gew 98 rifle of 1898 - the standard-issue rifle of the Imperial German Army heading into World War 1.
-As a carbine form, the base rifle design sat its stock and barrel shortened to reduce overall length and make for a more handier long gun - at the expense of some range and accuracy at range.
-Defined by models such as Model 1898 (Kar 98), Model 1898a (Kar 98a), and the Model 1898k (Kar 98k), the carbine form survived in circulation long enough to see extended combat service in World War 2 (1939-1945) as the standard infantry rifle for the Germans.
+With origins dating back to World War I, the German Army's famous Kar 98k ("Kar", short for "karabiner", which translates to "carbine") is a direct descendant of the 1898 Mauser Gew 98 rifle - the standard rifle used by the Empire German troops on their way to World War I. In carbine form, the stock and barrel of the base rifle design were shortened to reduce overall length and create a more manageable long gun - at the expense of some range and range accuracy.
+Defined by models such as Type 1898 (Kar 98), Type 1898a (Kar 98a), and Type 1898k (Kar 98k), the carbine form survived in circulation long enough to allow extended combat service during World War II (1939-1945).

-The Kar 98k was the standard German Army wartime model made available under a new manufacturing brand.
-Debuting in 1935, the K designation was used to signify "kurz" for "short" as the rifle retained its shortened carbine length - even shorter than the A-model that came before it.
-Another subtle design element that let the Kar 98K stand apart from the original Gew 98 rifles and earlier Kar forms was a recessed forward grip for better handling.
-The bolt handle was also turned down instead of out which lowered the chance that the weapon could snag on clothing or brush.
+The Kar 98k is the standard wartime model of the German Army, available under the new manufacturer's brand.
+When it debuted in 1935, the K designation was used to mean "short" as the rifle retained its shortened carbine length - even shorter than the previous A model.
+Another subtle design element that sets the Kar 98K apart from the original Gew 98 rifle and earlier Kar models is the recessed fore grip for better handling.

-It was widely used across the globe in both license- and illegally-copied forms - from China and Croatia to Vietnam and Yugoslavia.
-Germany's enemies in France and the Soviet Union both utilized the type.
-The newly-born nation of Israel also became one of the weapon's many operators.
+It is widely distributed around the world in licensed and illegally copied forms - from China and Croatia to Vietnam and Yugoslavia.
+Both Germany's enemies in France and the Soviet Union used this type.
+The nascent state of Israel also became one of the many users of weapons.

-Manufactures beyond Mauser included Erma Werke, Sauer, Berlin-Lübecker Maschinenfabrik, Gustloff Werke, Steyr-Daimler-Puch, and Waffenfabrik Brunn.
+Manufacturers other than Mauser include Erma Werke, Sauer, Berlin-Lubecker Maschinenfabrik, Gustloff Werke, Steyr-Daimler-Puch and Waffenfabrik Brunn.

 1,110 mm (43.70 in)